pilgrimstack/workshop-301/0.dev/readme.md

 A cloud-init file with cloud-config syntax to setup the frontweb server with Apache2 and an NFS mount point.

-This file contains in the order:
+This file contains, in order:

   * **DHCP request on eth1**
-    * We need the network at the very first steps in the boot process, a new section "bootcmd" is required.
+    * As we need the network as the very first steps in the boot process, a new section "bootcmd" is required.
 It's almost the same as "runcmd" but it's ran very soon during the boot process.
       ```
       bootcmd:
        - dhclient eth1
       ```
   * **Mount NFS share**
-    * Here again we need a new section called "mounts".
-It should contain the elements of an fstab line, here:
+    * Here we need another new section called "mounts".
+It should contain the elements of an fstab line as an array :
       ```
       mounts:
        - [ "10.1.254.254:/www", /var/www, nfs4, "defaults,_netdev", "0", "0" ]